RIPPLE

 **EVIDENCE TYPE**

-* Event report (news article)
+* Event report (police confirmation of incident)

 **UNCERTAINTY**